Blog

 Looking at these research studies, some might say that STEM degrees should not favor math courses over language courses.
 However, the research studies conducted so far have some weaknesses.
 For example, both studies examined people who were taking introductory-level programming courses.
 It is understandable that these initial lessons emphasized the basic rules of the programming languages (e.g., syntax), which might explain why language skills were highly correlated.
 Right now, we don't have any studies examining these correlations in the longer-term.
 That is, it may be the case that upper-level courses focus more on algorithmic logic and less on basic syntactic rules, which may lead to a higher correlation with mathematical skills instead of with language skills.

 Another weakness of the second study in particular is that it tested a programming language which is highly readable (Python).
-This means that someone without a strong technical background can read a simple line of code by just knowning how to speak English.
+This means that someone without a strong technical background can read a simple line of code by just knowing how to speak English.
 Other programming languages tend to be less transparent, which might have led to a different result.

 The fact that the studies have some weaknesses does not mean that their results are not true, but are simply not generalizable to other situations.
 Thus, more studies are needed in order to better understand how learning programming languages is similar to learning natural languages.